masurp/corona_analyses/README.md

 coverage on the pandemic.

-1. Visualizations of the growth curves often log-transform the x-axis instead of showing the actual *exponential* growth.
+1. Visualizations of the growth curves often log-transform the x-axis instead of showing or at least comparing it with the actual *exponential* growth.
 2. Visualizations almost never plot *total* cases against a) deaths, b) recovered, AND c) active cases.